wamorkart/Tektronix_DPO7254Control/README.md

  - Triggers number =  numbr of data / # of sample
  - python dpo_fastframe.py 'totalNumber' 'numFrames'

- ### Output files
+ ### Output Raw files
- The data files generated are waveforms file in the format ".wfm".
+ The Raw data files generated are binary waveforms file in the format ".wfm".
 They can be recalled from the scope to be displayed.
  The files are saved locally in a shared directory connected to the otsdaq:
+ /Tektronix

-[otsdaq@ftbf-daq-08 Tektronix}
+[otsdaq@ftbf-daq-08 Tektronix]

+### .root files reconstruction